-- In recent years a new technology, Instant controlled pressure drop (DIC for Détente Instantanée - 365 Contrôlée) has been developed (and patented) as a decontamination process, particularly for heat- - 366 sensitive solids and powders.
-It is based on short time heating of the material and an instantaneous - 367 pressure drop towards vacuum, which causes an abrupt cooling by evaporation of part of the water of - the treated material.
-The micro-organism cells (both spores and vegetative forms) explode as a - consequence of a thermo-mechanical effect.
-Heating of the material may be achieved by saturated or superheated steam injection (STEAM-DIC) or compressed air but other media can be used such as - 371 carbon dioxide, when a dissolution effect is expected to be achieved (e.g. extraction of non-volatile - 372 constituents).
-The higher the amount of the steam or gas injected and the shorter the pressure drop - time, the more efficient the mechanical effect is.
-When the process is repeated several times it is - 374 possible to lower the heating temperature to achieve the desired microbial contamination reduction, - 375 thus preserving thermolabile constituents (Multi-cycle DIC). - A possible negative impact of this method is the loss of volatile constituents through auto-vaporisation. - 377 However, this feature offers a potential for use of DIC technology in the extraction of essential oils - 378 from aromatic plants.
+In recent years a new technology, Instant controlled pressure - drop (DIC for Détente Instantanée Contrôlée) has been developed as a decontamination process, particularly for heat-sensitive solids and powders.
+It is based on short time heating of the material and an instantaneous pressure drop towards vacuum, which causes an abrupt cooling by evaporation of part of the water of the treated material.
+The micro-organism cells (both spores and vegetative forms) explode as a consequence of a thermo-mechanical effect.
+Heating of the material may be achieved by saturated or superheated steam injection (STEAM-DIC) or compressed air but other media can be used such as carbon dioxide, when a dissolution effect is expected to be achieved (e.g. extraction of non-volatile constituents).
+The higher the amount of the steam or gas injected and the shorter the pressure drop time, the more efficient the mechanical effect is.
+When the process is repeated several times it is possible to lower the heating temperature to achieve the desired microbial contamination reduction, thus preserving thermolabile constituents (Multi-cycle DIC).

+A possible negative impact of this method is the loss of volatile constituents through auto-vaporisation.

-379 Treatment with alkaline or acidic substances
+Treatment with alkaline or acidic substances

-- 380 Treatment with alkaline or acidic chemical substances is known to reduce microbial contamination, - including spores.
-However, such treatments are not usually applicable to herbal substances or herbal - 382 preparations, as alkaline and acidic compounds may lead to significant chemical alterations of the - 383 constituents of the herbal substance/preparation.
-Residues of any toxic substance applied should also - be avoided.
+Treatment with alkaline or acidic chemical substances is known to reduce microbial contamination, including spores.
+However, such treatments are not usually applicable to herbal substances or herbal preparations, as alkaline and acidic compounds may lead to significant chemical alterations of the constituents of the herbal substance/preparation.
+Residues of any toxic substance applied should also be avoided.

-385 Preservation
+Preservation

 Addition of a preservative is not considered to be a decontamination method.
-However, addition of preservatives to prevent microbial growth on storage and to cover the entire shelf-life should be

-- considered when the unpreserved product supports microbial growth.
-Preservatives must not be used - to replace GACP and GMP or to disguise products with initial high levels of microbial contamination.
+However, addition of preservatives to prevent microbial growth on storage and to cover the entire shelf-life should be considered when the unpreserved product supports microbial growth.
+As for decontamination methods, preservatives must not be used to replace GACP and GMP or to disguise products with initial high levels of microbial contamination.

-390 New, alternative methods
+New, alternative methods

-- 391 The list of methods outlined above is not exhaustive and other methods may be applied.
-Manufacturers - 392 and regulatory agencies have a responsibility to ensure appropriate microbiological quality of herbal - 393 substances/preparations/HMPs and where necessary, appropriate decontamination methods could be - 394 employed to reduce microbial contamination.
+The list of methods outlined above is not exhaustive and other methods may be applied.
+Manufacturers and regulatory agencies have a responsibility to ensure appropriate microbiological quality of herbal substances/preparations/HMPs and where necessary, appropriate decontamination methods could be employed to reduce microbial contamination.

-395 2.2.3.
+2.2.3.
 Herbal substances

-- Methods for reducing microbial contamination of herbal substances are not only dependent on the above mentioned specific factors, but also on the subsequent use of the herbal substance.
-When the herbal substance is intended for further processing it might be sufficient to dry or freeze the plant material to prevent microbial growth and spoilage until further processing takes place. - Fumigation may be appropriate for herbal substances but it should be limited when other approaches are possible and should be applied at the earliest possible stage, taking into consideration all relevant aspects, precautions and prohibitions. - 403 The use of steam is, in general, not advisable to reduce the microbial contamination of plant material, - 404 unless, following the process, the material is dried immediately as any residual water may affect the 405 subsequent processing stages. - 406 Irradiation should be limited to exceptional circumstances, when no other method is feasible.
-Attention - should be paid to herbal substances imported from Third Countries, which may have been irradiated but this is not declared or adequately documented.
-A suitable test to detect possible irradiation should be established for herbal substances at risk. - 409 be established for herbal substances at risk. - 410 HPP can be used for eliminating bacteria of concern and to ensure microbiological safety.
-This process - is used in the food area for fruit juices and fruit and is suitable for the treatment of herbal substances. - 412 Heat sensitive products with a high acid content are particularly good candidates for the application of - 413 this technology.
+Methods for reducing microbial contamination of herbal substances are not only dependent on the above mentioned specific factors, but also on the subsequent use of the herbal substance.
+When the herbal substance is intended for further processing it might be sufficient to dry or freeze the plant material to prevent microbial growth and spoilage until further processing takes place.

+Fumigation may be appropriate for herbal substances but it should be limited when other approaches are possible and should be applied at the earliest possible stage, taking into consideration all relevant aspects, precautions and prohibitions.

+If steam is used to reduce the microbial contamination of plant material, the material should be dried immediately, as any residual water may affect the subsequent processing stages.

+Irradiation should be limited to exceptional circumstances, when no other method is feasible.
+Attention should be paid to herbal substances imported from Third Countries, which may have been irradiated but this is not declared or adequately documented.
+A suitable test to detect possible irradiation should be established for herbal substances at risk.

+HPP can be used for reduction of bioburden.
+This process is used in the food area for fruit juices and fruit and may be suitable for the treatment of certain herbal substances in particular heat sensitive ones.

-414 2.2.4.
+2.2.4.
 Herbal preparations